Serie A Goal of the Month

-Lorenzo Pellegrini was the inaugural recipient, and won the award a record three times.
+Lorenzo Pellegrini (left) and Scott McTominay (right) have won the most Goal of the Month awards with three each.

 The Serie A Goal of the Month, officially known as the Iliad Goal of the Month for sponsorship reasons, is an association football award that recognises the player who is deemed to have scored the best Serie A goal each month of the season.
 The award was introduced for the 2021–22 season.

 The first award was assigned to Roma player Lorenzo Pellegrini for his back-heel goal against Hellas Verona on 19 September 2021.
-Pellegrini later went on to win the award a record three times.
-Napoli players have won the award a record six times, while Italy is the most represented nationality, with sixteen wins.
-The most represented foreign countries is Scotland, with four awards.
+Pellegrini later went on to win the award a joint record three times, alongside Napoli's Scott McTominay.
+Napoli players have won the award a record seven times, while Italy is the most represented nationality, with sixteen wins.
+The most represented foreign country is Scotland, with five awards.

-Napoli player Scott McTominay is the current holder of the award, winning for October 2025 after his goal against Inter Milan.
+Bologna player Jonathan Rowe is the current holder of the award, winning for May 2026 after his goal against Napoli.